xcart/xc5-manual/en/taxes/setting_up_canadian_taxes.md

 published: false
 version: X-Cart 5.3.2 and later
 ---
-If your business is based in Canada and you need to configure taxes like Canadian VAT, PST (QST) or HST, we recommend using the module **Canadian Taxes** for tax setup.
+If your business is based in Canada and you need to configure taxes like PST (QST) or HST, we recommend using the module **Canadian Taxes** for tax setup.
     ![xc5_taxes_canada_canadian_taxes_module.png]({{site.baseurl}}/attachments/ref_hxmof6xX/xc5_taxes_canada_canadian_taxes_module.png?effects=drop-shadow)

 To start using the module "Canadian Taxes", ensure that it is installed and enabled in your store's Installed Modules section.